rust-lang/rust/README.md

 cargo clippy -- -W clippy::lint_name
 ```

 This also works with lint groups.
-For example you
+For example, you
 can run Clippy with warnings for all lints enabled:
 ```terminal
 cargo clippy -- -W clippy::pedantic